How To Help Protect Your Identity In 3 (Relatively) Easy Steps

 Categories

-1. Freeze Your Credit Reports: If you don’t foresee the need to apply for credit, a new job, or move to a new rental unit in the near future, go ahead and freeze your credit reports.
-Here is a link to a good description of the pros and cons of freezing your credit reports.
-After getting married in 2016 I changed my name, refinanced my home, and pared down my outstanding credit cards, but since I didn’t expect any other changes I felt comfortable with the freeze.
+2. Freeze Your Credit Reports: If you don’t foresee applying for credit, getting a new job, or moving to a new rental unit in the near future—since those actions may require businesses to check your credit report—you can go ahead and place a security freeze on your accounts.
+You may also place a temporary unfreeze on your credit account for a chosen duration of time.
+After getting married in 2016 I changed my name, refinanced my home, and pared down my outstanding credit cards, but since I didn’t expect any other changes, I felt comfortable with the freeze.
 Each freeze only took about 5-10 minutes.
-Since 2018 it is now free to freeze and unfreeze your credit.
-(Here is the link to the FTC's website explaining the law.)
-I now have a PIN from each, which I’ll need if/when I ever want to remove the freeze.
-I grumbled a bit at the time involved in freezing and unfreezing my accounts, but I know that it’s a drop in the bucket to the headache of dealing with identify theft.
+Since 2018, it is now free to freeze and unfreeze your credit.
+This link to the FTC's website provides further explanation on the law.

-1. Sign Up At CreditKarma or WalletHub: This will allow you to get regular updates of your credit scores with TransUnion or Equifax, so you can monitor any drastic changes—changes that could be an indication of identity theft.
+1. Sign Up At CreditKarma or WalletHub: This will allow you to get regular updates of your credit scores with TransUnion or Equifax, so you can monitor any drastic changes that could be an indication of identity theft.

 Also, if you're as fed-up as I am with solicitations in the mail for new credit cards, you'll be as thrilled with finding the website www.optoutprescreen.com as I was.
 It only took me a minute to opt out of receiving these annoying offers for new credit.